finos/common-domain-model/docs/standardized-schedule-method-for-initial-margin-calculation.md

 ## Conclusions

-- **Margin Calculations**: The structured approach within the CDM improves clarity and precision in margin calculations
+- **Margin Calculations**: The structured approach within the CDM improves clarity and precision in margin calculations.
-- **Standarization**: Implementing SIMM ensures consistent regulatory compliance and reduces dispute risks
+- **Standarization**: A unified calculation method supports consistent regulatory compliance and minimizes dispute risks.
-- **Risk Management**: Standardized methodologies enhance risk assessments and streamline workflows
+- **Risk Management**: Standardized methodologies enhance risk assessments and streamline workflows.
 - **Market Stability**: This initiative fosters transparency and promotes stability in the OTC derivatives market.